-This paper critically reviews the history of programming languages for music, distinct from computer music as a genre, by drawing on discussions from sound studies.
-The paper focuses on the universalist assumptions around pulse-code modulation and the Unit Generator concept established by the MUSIC-N family, which established a lineage of role between composers and scientists which tends to turn composers into consumers.
-The paper concludes that programming languages for music developed after the 2000s present alternatives to the often-invisible technological infrastructures surrounding music, such as formats and protocols, rather than solely aiming to create novel musical styles.
+This paper critically reviews the history of programming languages for music by referring discussions from sound studies, aiming to describe this history decoupled from computer music as a genre/community.
+The paper focuses on the universalism around Pulse-Code Modulation (PCM) and Unit Generator concept established by MUSIC-N family, which actually made lineage of role between composer and scientists which tends to turn composers into consumers.
+The paper concludes that programming languages for music developed after the 2000s function as a means of presenting alternatives to the often-invisible technological infrastructures surrounding music, such as formats and protocols, rather than solely aiming to create novel musical styles.